e2b-dev/awesome-ai-agents/README.md

 Research, Data analysis, General purpose

 ### Description
+LocalGPT is an open-source initiative that allows you to converse with your documents without compromising your privacy.
+Inspired by privateGPT, allows using your own documents as an information source

 - Chat with your documents on your local device using GPT models.
 No data leaves your device and 100% private
 - With everything running locally, you can be assured that no data ever leaves your computer
 - Dive into the world of secure, local document interactions with LocalGPT